The payment behaviour of the Swedish population

-Every second year the Riksbank carries out an interview survey to obtain a picture of payment patterns in Sweden and how they change over time.
-The latest survey was conducted in the spring of 2022 and the results from Payments patterns in Sweden are presented below.
+Every two years, the Riksbank conducts an interview survey to get a picture of payment habits in Sweden and how they change over time.
+The latest survey of Swedish people’s payment habits was conducted in autumn 2023 and the results are presented below.

 Numerical data, Payments patterns in Sweden 2022 (xlsx)